-The two companies agreed to merge in a transaction estimated to be worth around $11 billion.
+The two companies agreed to merge on Sunday in a transaction estimated to be worth around $11 billion.
 Once completed, Smith would own about 12.8% of Schlumberger.

-Negotiations with Smith had "been going on for a long, long time," Schlumberger CEO Andrew Gould told financial analysts during a conference call last week.
+Negotiations with Smith had "been going on for a long, long time," Schlumberger CEO Andrew Gould told financial analysts during a conference call Monday (see Daily GPI, Feb.
+22).
 "We have never up until now reached a point where we felt that the price Smith wanted was something we could afford."
 Also of help in the negotiations: Smith CEO John Yearwood spent two years as Gould's senior adviser and CFO William Restrepo also once worked for Schlumberger.